mxahan/mxahan.github.io/_posts/2022-02-22-Self_Supervised_Papers.md

 ## 2022

+1. Karim, Nazmul, Mamshad Nayeem Rizve, Nazanin Rahnavard, Ajmal Mian, and Mubarak Shah.
+"UNICON: Combating Label Noise Through Uniform Selection and Contrastive Learning." arXiv preprint arXiv:2203.14542 (2022).
+  - SOTA: To combat label noise, : i) label correction and ii) sample separation
+    - employ sort of sample selection mechanism to select a possibly clean data subset
+    - an off-the-shelf semi-supervised learning method is used for training where rejected samples are treated as unlabeled data.
+    - **Issues:** TP shows that current selection methods disproportionately select samples from easy (fast learnable) classes and create class imbalance. [close claim with LeCunn's DA paper [2022]]
+  - TP: UNICON: noble! **sample selection method**, robust to high label noise
+    - a JS divergence based uniform selection mechanism (no probabilistic modelling or hyperparameter tuning)
+      - Figure 1 could be more efficient !! just use two of them and a loop.
+    - Class layer and CL projection layer in parallel.
+    - Computational issues! divergence for all the samples!!
+    - Section 4.1 reveals all.
+  - More of a Semi-sup paper, CL part is auxiliary. [anyways]

 1. Hoffmann, David T., Nadine Behrmann, Juergen Gall, Thomas Brox, and Mehdi Noroozi.
 "Ranking Info Noise Contrastive Estimation: Boosting Contrastive Learning via Ranked Positives." arXiv preprint arXiv:2201.11736 (2022).
   - TP: New loss function: Ranking Info Noise Contrastive Estimation (RINCE) (modified InfoNCE losses)
     - preserved the ranked ordering of the InfoNCE loss. (not all negatives are equal)